How and Why the Line Moves: Insight From Professional Bettor Anthony Best

 What’s an Ideal Initial Line for a Bookmaker?

 It’s well-established that, in an ideal situation, a bookmaker will do everything they can to attract equal action on both sides of a line.
-Of course, there’s juice (or vig) on every line, usually running between 5-10%.
+There’s juice (or vig) on every line, usually running between 5-10%.
 In a perfect world, bookmakers would attract perfectly equal action on both sides of a line, and simply collect the vig.

 This doesn’t often happen in practice, as equal wagers on both sides of a line are extremely rare.
-Of course, bookmakers have a few tricks up their sleeve to encourage equitable action on both sides of a line.
+Bookmakers have a few tricks up their sleeve to encourage equitable action on both sides of a line.

 What Do We Know About Why Bookmakers Move the Line?